 One of the goals of the Division of Sport Fish is to conserve naturally reproducing populations of fish.
 All hatchery operations in the state must comply with strict regulations and procedures designed to meet this goal, so that wild fish and hatchery fish do not compete to their mutual detriment for the same resources.

 The Ship Creek Fisheries Center at the William Jack Hernandez Sport Fish Hatchery is located at 941 N. Reeve Blvd. in Anchorage.
 There is no charge to visit the grounds or Ship Creek Fisheries Center.
 The hatchery grounds are open daily during daylight hours.
-The Ship Creek Fisheries Center is open 7 days/week from 8:00 am - 4:00 pm. and provides public tours in the summer months (June – August 2016) on Monday/Tuesday/Thursday at 9:00 am and 1:00 pm, and Saturday at 9:00am and 2:00pm.
+The Ship Creek Fisheries Center is open 7 days/week from 8:00 am - 4:00 pm.
+Public tours are available during the summer months (June – August) on Tuesday/Thursday at 9:00 am and 1:00 pm, and Saturday at 9:00am and 2:00pm.
 Tours average about 1 hour.
 Limited times are available for scheduled group tours.
 Salmon can often be viewed along Ship Creek near the hatchery in the summer and fall.
 For more information please call the hatchery at (907) 269-0427.

 The Tanana Valley Fisheries Center at the Ruth Burnett Sport Fish Hatchery is located at 1150 Wilbur St. in Fairbanks.
-There is no charge to visit the Tanana Valley Fisheries Center, which is open to the public June – August 2016, Tuesday – Friday, 12:00 pm – 5:00 pm, Saturday 10:00 am – 5:00 pm.
+There is no charge to visit the Tanana Valley Fisheries Center, which is open to the public Tuesday – Friday, 12:00 pm – 5:00 pm, Saturday 10:00 am – 5:00 pm.
 Closed Sunday and Monday.
 No tours are provided.

 Why can't the hatcheries grow walleye/perch/other game fish?